databl/tools/app-registration/README.md

 fig2

 Now navigate to API Permissions (fig3.1)
-If you see the status for any of the requested Graph permission is Not granted for <your tenancy name> (fig3.2), please Grant Admin consent for this app.
+If you see the status for any of the requested Graph permission is **not** granted for <your tenancy name> (fig3.2), please Grant Admin consent for this app.
 To grant the required permissions select grant admin consent for <your tenancy name> (fig3.3) and select Yes to Grant admin consent confirmation.

 ![fig3](fig3.png)